HISTORY OF THE HOUSTON FEDERATION OF GARDEN CLUBS

 On January 27, 2007, HFGC celebrated the 65th Anniversary of the Houston Garden Center with an old-fashioned tea, a vintage style show, and a program giving the history of flower arrangements through the decades.
 Although in 2014 we lost our beloved Garden Center to “progress” in Hermann Park, Federation continues to honor those early objectives of education, civic pride and the beautification of Houston.

-At present HFGC has found a meeting home at the First Christian Church at 1601 Sunset Blvd. in Houston where we had a NGC Holiday Flower Show last fall, a December Gala, and a High Tea this last spring.
+At present HFGC has found a meeting home at the First Christian Church at 1601 Sunset Blvd. in Houston where in 2018-19, we had a NGC Holiday Flower Show, a December Gala, and a High Tea in the spring.
 Following our education objective, in 2018, we were able to offer a $5,000 scholarship to a Texas student studying horticulture at Texas A & M. Additionally many of our clubs continue to send volunteers to Brookwood to assist in the greenhouse as well as supporting Brookwood by purchasing poinsettias.
-Many of which are, in turn, donated.
+Many of the poinsettias are, in turn, donated to designated recipients such as the Fisher Houses at the VA Hospital and Women's homes.

 From our early years in the Library and in the temporary Garden Center on the ninth floor of the Stower Furniture Store (1937), the Houston Federation of Garden Clubs has followed a bright path to the present.
 We anticipate an equally energetic effort in the future.
 Perhaps Mrs. W. H. Benton (President from 1947-49) said it best: “Coming together is the beginning, keeping together is progress, working together is success.”